 At the top wall of the Auld Kirkyard near the Kirkport entrance is the family plot of John Lammie and his wife Margaret Lammie who lived at Sunnyside farm, New Cumnock.
-Margaret was the mother the celebrated poet James Hyslop, his best known work ‘The Cameronian’s Dream’, inspired by the loss of Richard Cameron and his band of Covenanters at Airdsmoss.
+Margaret was the mother of the celebrated poet James Hyslop.
+His best known work ‘The Cameronian’s Dream’ was inspired by the loss of Richard Cameron and his band of Covenanters at Airdsmoss.

 JOHN LAMMIE Sunnyside

 Also the above JOHN LAMMIE